programminghistorian/jekyll/en/lessons/linked-open-data-wikidata.md

 ## Conclusions

-In this lesson, we have overviewed the fundamentals of metadata and linked open data, which has illustrated the potential and importance of Wikidata for information management and retrieval.
-Throughout this tutorial, we explored the structure of Wikidata and the steps needed to create and edit two kinds of items: academic journals and the profiles of editors and authors who are linked to those journals.
+In this lesson, you reviewed the fundamentals of metadata and linked open data and considered the potential and importance of Wikidata for information management and retrieval.
+Throughout this tutorial, you explored the structure of Wikidata and the steps needed to create and edit two kinds of items: academic journals and people associated with those journals, such as editors and authors.

 Through this lesson, you learned how to structure and link this data to promote open access and contribute to the visibility and interoperability of resources in a digital environment.
 Even if you had never worked with Wikidata before, you now know how to get started.
 We encourage you to keep practicing and exploring further.